 DNA is one of the most amazing tools for those interested in their family trees and genealogy.
-DNA can prove beyond a shadow of a doubt who my parents and grandparents are, but there are a few things it can’t do.
+DNA can prove many things beyond a shadow of the doubt, but it does have some limitations – especially when it comes to using autosomal DNA to prove family relationships.

 Let’s take one of my cousins, for example.
 I learned about him when I started learning about my family tree – I had not met him or communicated with him previously.
 He shows up on my DNA list as a 4th-6th cousin match.
 Many people might think that this relationship is too far away to be helpful or even that it would be impossible to figure out the relationship.

 Fortunately, this cousin is an expert level genealogy researcher.
 So when we got in touch, he was able to explain to me exactly who he was and how we were related.
 His great-grandfather is my great-great grandfather.
 The reason that the DNA test showed such a small relationship is because his great-grandmother is NOT my great-grandmother.

 It turns out that his great-grandmother died after childbirth, which is a tragedy that occurred all-too-frequently in the past (and still occurs to this day in many parts of the world).
 His great-grandfather remarried and had my great-grandfather.

 Centimorgans are important for determining relationships, but they don’t tell the whole story

 In technical terms, my cousin and I are second-cousins once-removed.
 He and my mother are second cousins.
 However, the amount of DNA that we share is 50% less than it would be, on average, because of his great-grandmother being a different person than my great-great grandmother.
 We share 49 centimorgans (cms).